0jscsshtml/brickscodes/README.md

   * Once all fields are assigned to step groups, enable step progress navigation bar.
 A step progress component using the native Bricks List Element is automatically created with all step groups.
   * Customize step progress icons and titles as needed.
   * You can jump straight to specific completed step by clicking step icon.
-  * Optiona to rreview the full form on the last step.
+  * Option torreview the full form on the last step.
-  * All form groups will be visible in Builder.
+  * Option to show all form groups in Builder.

 * Form Webhook (Module)
   * Introduces a custom form action: 'webhook'.